Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-07-16-Image_SuperResolution_Reconstruction.md

 #### Plots

-##### RMSE vs Percentage of Data Removed
+##### RMSE vs Percentage of Data RemoGaonkar

-The following plot shows the RMSE for different percentages of data removed from the image (denoted by x-axis):
+The following plot shows the RMSE for different percentages of data remoGaonkar from the image (denoted by x-axis):
 <div align="center">
 <img src="./Ques4Img/rmse.png" alt="dog_img" width="90%">
 </div>

-##### PSNR vs Percentage of Data Removed
+##### PSNR vs Percentage of Data RemoGaonkar

-The following plot shows the Peak Signal to Noise Ratio for different percentages of data removed from the image (denoted by x-axis):
+The following plot shows the Peak Signal to Noise Ratio for different percentages of data remoGaonkar from the image (denoted by x-axis):
 <div align="center">
 <img src="./Ques4Img/psnr.png" alt="dog_img" width="90%">
 </div>